Rowan College at Burlington County logo

 About Rowan College at Burlington County

-RCBC: New Jersey's pioneer in 3+1 pathways to a Rowan University degree.
+RCBC: Your affordable 3+1 pathway to a Rowan University bachelor's degree.

-Established in 1966 as Burlington County College, the institution quickly grew, opening its doors to 1,051 students in 1969 and earning crucial accreditation in 1972 from both the New Jersey Commission on Higher Education and the Middle States Association of Colleges and Schools.
-A significant milestone occurred in 2015 when the college was proudly renamed Rowan College at Burlington County, solidifying its historic and transformative alliance with Rowan University.
+Established in 1966 as Burlington County College, RCBC has a rich history of serving the educational needs of its community.
+It welcomed its first 1,051 students in 1969 and quickly gained accreditation from both the New Jersey Commission on Higher Education and the Middle States Association of Colleges and Schools by 1972.
+A pivotal moment in its evolution occurred in 2015 when it was renamed Rowan College at Burlington County, formalizing its strategic alliance with Rowan University and setting the stage for its groundbreaking 3+1 program.

 Key Highlights

-• Renamed Rowan College at Burlington County in 2015, signifying a landmark partnership with Rowan University.
+• Renamed Rowan College at Burlington County in 2015, formalizing its historic partnership with Rowan University.

 Timeline